Other Italian Concerns

 Anyhow, we are following what is happening over there, because we think it is worth to be informed.
 Therefore, today we are going to write about the Italian elections that have been held last Sunday.
 The election was about changes to the constitution.
 Anyhow, this election about the Italian constitution has taken place, the result has been negative, therefore, there will not be any changes to the Italian constitution.
 But what other changes this election can trigger, we don’t know yet.
 Therefore, some of us are concerned about what can happen next.

-Because the world of politics is hard to predict, one could only speculate what is going to happen.
-The most likely outcome would be that after the prime minister Matteo Renzi resigns, they should form a new government with a new prime minister, or could be even worse, we really don’t know, since there can be other changes as well.
+Because the world of politics is hard to predict, we can only speculate what is going to happen.
+The most likely outcome would be that after the prime minister Matteo Renzi resignation, they should form a new government with a new prime minister.
 Now if that is going to be the case and a new government is formed.
 With a new government in charge one may ask; what about all those promises that this present government has given to the Italian refugees that now are homeless, because of the earthquake.
 Are those promises still going to be kept?

 The Italian senate

 What could happen next

 Today while I am writing this article in Italy, they are trying to find who is going to be next prime minister, there are several names that come up, but there is also this malcontent of most politicians, who believe that a new election should be kept as soon as possible, so that a government elected by the people can be sworn in.
 I suppose this is typical of all democratic governments.

 Whatever they do, it is going to take time, because in Italy politics are complex, since there are too many parties to choose from, so, it is not easy to have a majority government from any election.
 Now, while all this politics stuff is happening with no end in sight, we start to wonder what is going to happen to those people that need directions from the government, because there will be always new problems that come up.
 I believe that they are having a hard time over there, but they should form a new government.